 Farm workers are required to wear sun-safe, covered clothing while shed workers wear high-vis vests, covered shoes and hair nets.

 Producing fresh, safe produce for consumption is a responsibility Piñata Farms takes seriously.
 We work hard to ensure every piece of Piñata fruit complies with Australian industry and customer food safety standards from paddock to plate, no matter where it was grown.
-That means applying best farming practices – from managing soil, water and sprays in the field – to carrying out detailed Quality Assurance checks in the packing shed and ensuring our approved transport suppliers uphold their requirements during despatch.
+That means applying best farming practices – from managing soil, water and sprays in the field – to carrying out detailed Quality Assurance checks in the packing shed and ensuring our approved transport suppliers uphold their requirements during dispatch.

 These same scrupulous standards extend to approved third-party growers.
 Our food safety practices and accreditations are regularly assessed by an independent auditor to ensure supermarket customer standards are met.